-Apple Streusel Sheet Cake is a moist tender apple cake with a delicious apple filling and the family favorite crumb topping.
-This old fashioned cake is simple and quick to make, and you can serve it as apple crumb bars at the party.
+Russian Apple Sheet Cake is a moist and buttery apple cake with a delicious apple filling and perfectly sweet crumb topping.
+This apple dessert is simple and quick to make.
+Eat i all at once or serve it as apple crumb bars at the party.
+Great treat for summer or fall!

-Apple Streusel Sheet Cake is easy, delicious and great for large parties, pot lucks or family get-togethers!
+Russian Apple Sheet Cake is easy, delicious and great for large parties, pot lucks or family get-togethers!
 The dough is perfectly sweet, with slightly tart apple filling and the perfect amount of crumb topping.
 So delicious!
 The yummy apple chunks will satisfy your sweet tooth not just in the fall but throughout a year.

 When I was little we had a huge apple tree in our backyard.
 Full of green apples.
 As I was growing up, we would pick apples in September or October and make all kinds of great fall desserts.
 We made and ate apple pies, apple crumb bars and apple cakes.
 All the time!
-To this day, I still love baking with apples.
+To this day, I still love baking with apples in the fall.
 Whenever the kitchen starts to smell sweet from baked apples, it brings me back to those wonderful childhood memories.

 Russian Apple Sheet Cake will use up all the apples in your fridge!
 Apples are a very versatile and abundant fruit.
 Even though they are in season in the fall, you can buy them all year long to make delicious baked apple cakes and apple crumb bars.
 I do!
 This apple sheet cake recipe was handed down to my Mom and our family has been enjoying it for years.